magoo/minimalist-risk-management/README.md

 > The output of this effort should be an unsorted list of well crafted "scenarios" that are translated from these various efforts.

 ## :clipboard: Sort these scenarios based on their risk.
 Once your known scenarios are documented, we sort them based on risks.
 Higher likelihood, higher impact risks at the top, and low likelihood, low impact risks at the bottom.
-A sort based on leadership intuition is common, but you can improve this with multiple participants using a [cumulative point system vote](https://en.wikipedia.org/wiki/Cumulative_voting) to reduce bias and increase consensus.
+A sort based on leadership intuition is common, but you can improve this with multiple participants using a [cumulative point system vote](https://en.wikipedia.org/wiki/Cumulative_voting) to reduce bias and increase credibility through consensus.

 > The output of this effort should be an "concern" ordered set of scenarios, high to low.

 ## :ballot_box_with_check: Choose OKR's that represent mitigations for these risks and pursue them.
 Once your risks are prioritized, develop [OKR's](https://en.wikipedia.org/wiki/OKR) for the next cycle of mitigation.
 These should have the greatest intuitive impact on the most high priority risks as possible.
 A single, well crafted OKR should mitigate multiple risks at once.
 Choose OKRs that have a [positive influences](https://medium.com/starting-up-security/the-five-factors-used-to-secure-systems-7f58be0f447f) across many risks.
-Reduce focuse on risk management until the cycle of work is complete, unless resource is abundant.
+Reduce focus on risk management until the cycle of work is complete, unless resource is abundant to operate concurrently.

-> The output of this effort should be a reduced set of risks.
+> The output of this effort should be a roadmap of actual impact against risks.

 ## :recycle: Start over and do it again.
 Risk management is cyclical and iterative, otherwise it's a point in time assessment.
 Always discover new risks.
 You don't have to spend effort re-discovering old ones.